kailash-manasarovar/statement/docs/timeline/2024/january.md

 ## Back in Dénia

+- I am so high after Christmas and New Year.
+All the chats and interaction make me think I have a boyfriend.

+!!! info "Disclaimer"
+    - I don't really think this, not really, it's too absurd, but I can't seem to unhook myself from the game.
+    - I think this is proof I'm being drugged and manipulated by online seduction techniques.

-- There is a DM chat with a fake account that I'm sure is either the trumpet teacher or someone close to him.
+- There is a DM chat with a fake account: https://x.com/ItsMe50474936 that I'm sure is either the trumpet teacher or someone close to him.
 - It's the same account that posted the [hotel room selfie-pic](../2023/december.md#hotel-room-selfie-pic) a few days before.
 - https://x.com/ItsMe50474936
 - This account also says they're nervous they're "actually" talking to me instead of seeing me in the group.

 !!! info
-    - Do they pay for this?
+    - Do they pay for this access to me?

 ## `@JackChardwood` account content completely changed